DALO-eng/Notes-NPM/README.md

 Mandatory dependencies for our project.
 They are installed with the command: **npm install (package) / npm install (package) --save**

+#### Optional dependencies
+Dependencies that don't necessarily need to be installed.
+Just need to add a **-O** at the end of the installation.

 ### Dev dependencies

 Dependencies that are not mandatory in our project to work, they are used to improve our code quality and optimization.
 They are installed with the following commands: **npm install (package) / npm install (package) --save-dev**